 The other big error I believe theatre is making is forgetting how the Equality Act works.
 It’s quite simple: the first thing you do when a complaint is made is you listen.
 Assume good faith, don’t talk over them, don’t try to fit this into your worldview, and if they do or don’t find something offensive, you have no business correcting them.
 If, after you’ve heard them out and done the necessary investigation, there isn’t enough evidence to verify the complaint, that’s fine.
 If there is, you act on it.
 It doesn’t matter whether the complainant is a straight white frat boy or a black lesbian refugee – you have no way of knowing the validity of a complaint until you’ve heard what it is.
 (Same goes for the subject of the complaint.)
 In this case, there is evidence that some people consider complaints made by Jews to be of less importance because Jews are rich and powerful and privileged.
 If you cannot see the obvious flaw in that argument from the history books, you are a lost cause.
 That is one of many good reasons why the Equality Act says discrimination is wrong no matter who it’s against – there is no place for those sort of excuses.

 The root problem, however, has to be the a culture of “not my problem”.
 As we saw with sexual harassment, north-east cultural institutional were up in arms when the new of Harvey Weinstein broke – but when news of institutionalised sexual harassment on their own doorstep broke: crickets.
-Similarly, standing up to racist cops is easy, but in five years when they could have stood up to their friends: tumbleweed.
+Similarly, standing up to racist cops is easy, but in five years when they could have stood up to their political allies: tumbleweed.
 If anything, their selective commitment to anti-racism is making things worse, because one of the favourite excuses of hardcore anti-Semites is that they’re “anti-racist”, as if standing up to some forms of racial prejudice makes it okay to engage in other.
 I have no doubt theatre could have curbed this behaviour if they made an effort.
 Instead, they’ve accidentally provided validation for certain types of racism.

 If an organisation consists of 1% racists and another 99% who allow those racists to operate unchecked, you have an organisation that is 100% institutionally racist.
-Similarly, if a whole industry consists of 1% racists and another 99% who allow those racists to operate unchecked, you have an organisation that is 100% systemically racist.
+Similarly, if a whole industry consists of 1% racists and another 99% who allow those racists to operate unchecked, you have an whole industry that is 100% systemically racist.
 We are not yet at this point where we can prove this is the case, but all major theatres have a case to answer.
 The Royal Court did not fail the Jews because they have an anti-Semitic code of conduct – they failed the Jews because they their first reaction to complaints was that it wasn’t important.
 So far, I have no reason to believe the rest of the theatre world is any better.
 I hope they can change my mind, but they have a lot of explaining to do.

 Note: I’ve kept comments open for this but I will be rigorously enforcing moderation.
 One such rule is that racist comments are not allowed, and for the avoidance of doubt this includes claims that anti-Semitism is a plot to discredit your favourite racist, or anything that consist of “but Israel”.
 My blog, my rules, and if you’d like to claim this makes me a paid shill of Tel Aviv, there’s plenty of message boards that will welcome you with open arms.
 Like Stormfront.